Richard Langston

 Intellectual Biography & Awards

-My scholarship focuses primarily on twentieth- and twenty-first century literature and its relationship to visual culture and philosophy.
+My scholarship focuses on twentieth- and twenty-first century literature and its relationship to visual culture and philosophy.
 I have published widely on German-language prose, poetry, avant-garde and experimental cinema, as well as the visual arts.
-While much of my recent scholarship has focused primarily on the work of author and filmmaker Alexander Kluge and social philosopher Oskar Negt, I have recently started a new project about money, value and knowledge in modern and contemporary German literature.
+Much of my recent scholarship has focused primarily on the work of author and filmmaker Alexander Kluge and social philosopher Oskar Negt.
+I am currently writing a monograph on imagined histories of sex and sociability in West German gay prose and poetry.
 In 2011-2012 I was a fellow with the Alexander von Humboldt Foundation and from 2014-2018 I was appointed the Zachary Smith Distinguished Term Chair in Teaching and Research.

 Recent and Forthcoming Publications